isMikehere/reading-list/the-pragmatic-programmer/chapter-2.md

 ## Tip 12: Make It Easy to Reuse
 ---
 ## Orthogonality
-## Eliminate Effects Between Unrelated Things
+## Tip 13: Eliminate Effects Between Unrelated Things
+## Tip 14: There Are No Final Decisions